Batch Codes for Asynchronous Recovery of Data: Notation and Preliminaries

-The following definition of the correspondence between bipartite graphs and (multi)hypergraphs will be instrumental. \begin{definition} With a (multi)hypergraph $\mathcal{G}(V,E)$ one can associate the bipartite \emph{incidence graph} $G(E,V,I)$ with left part $E$ and right part $V$ where $\{e,v\}$ is an edge, i.e.~$\{e, v\}\in I$ in $G$ if and only if $v\in e$ in $\mathcal{G}$.
+The following definition of the correspondence between bipartite graphs and (multi)hypergraphs is instrumental for the analysis in this paper. \begin{definition} With a (multi)hypergraph $\mathcal{G}(V,E)$ one can associate the bipartite \emph{incidence graph} $G(E,V,I)$ with left part $E$ and right part $V$ where $\{e,v\}$ is an edge, i.e.~$\{e, v\}\in I$ in $G$, if and only if $v\in e$ in $\mathcal{G}$.
 By going backwards, given a bipartite graph $G(E,V,I)$ we construct a (multi)hypergraph $\mathcal{G}(V,E)$ by identifying each $e\in E$ with the set $\{v\in V\,|\,\{e,v\}\in I\}$. \end{definition} Therefore, multihypergraphs are in one-to-one correspondence with bipartite graphs.
 A multihypergraph is Berge-connected if and only if its incidence graph is connected; there is a one-to-one correspondence between Berge cycles with $k$ hyperedges in the multihypergraph and cycles of length $2k$ in the incidence graph.

+Extremal graph theory (or Tur\'an theory) is the study of maximal graphs with some properties.
+A typical question is to find the maximum size of a graph (number of hyperedges) on $n$ vertices, provided it contains no copy of a fixed subgraph, such as the triangle.